sxmxc/verbose-octo-system/README.md

 npm run dev -- --host 0.0.0.0 --port 5173
 ```

+The Vite dev server only allows files from `frontend/` and checked-in bundled toolkits (`toolkits/bundled`) to be served.
+When
+iterating on a bundled toolkit locally, keep its source within that directory so hot module reloading continues to work without
+exposing additional host paths.

 ## Configuration

 Core settings are read from environment variables (see `.env.example`).
 The table below highlights the most common knobs.